justinmklam/personal-blog/content/posts/2026/02/beginners-guide-split-keyboards/index.md

 ## To Buy or DIY?
 ### Buy
-Gone are the days of needing to spend >$500 on an ergonomic keyboard, and now you can find a keyboard for every budget.
+Gone are the days of needing to spend >$500 on an ergonomic keyboard, and now you can find a keyboard for every budget!
+Generally, the smaller the keyboard, the cheaper it will be since fewer keys = fewer switches/keycaps + smaller PCB.

-In the upper budget range, companies like [Kinesis](https://kinesis-ergo.com/), [ZSA](https://www.zsa.io), and [Dygma](https://dygma.com/) make specialized, closed-source keyboards but offer premium devices and support.
+In the **upper budget range**, companies like [Kinesis](https://kinesis-ergo.com/), [ZSA](https://www.zsa.io), and [Dygma](https://dygma.com/) make specialized, closed-source keyboards but offer premium devices and support.
 There are also more boutique options like [MoErgo](https://www.moergo.com/) and [Bastard Keyboards](https://bastardkb.com/) that offer high quality products.
 These keyboards will usually have their own custom software to program them, which usually easier to use than the open-source software versions.

 ![Premium keyboard with a premium website.](zsa-voyager-product.png "ZSA Voyager|https://www.zsa.io/voyager/buy")

-In the middle range, you can find many shops like [beekeeb](https://beekeeb.com/) or [Split KB](https://splitkb.com/) (or any of the other vendors listed on the [r/ErgoMechKeyboards wiki](https://www.reddit.com/r/ErgoMechKeyboards/wiki/resources)) that sell both pre-assembled boards, or kits that require soldering but are offered at a more affordable price point.
-These can include closed-source keyboard designs as well as open-sourced ones, which provide free access to all the design files.
+In the **middle range**, you can find many shops like [beekeeb](https://beekeeb.com/), [holykeebs](https://holykeebs.com/), [splitkb](https://splitkb.com/), or any of the other vendors listed on the [r/ErgoMechKeyboards wiki](https://www.reddit.com/r/ErgoMechKeyboards/wiki/resources).
+They typically sell both pre-assembled boards and kits that require soldering, but are offered at a more affordable price point.
+Many of the keyboards offered at these vendors are based on or variants of open-sourced designs.

 ![Beekeeb](shop-beekeeb.png "beekeeb|https://shop.beekeeb.com")

-Although you do get a *much* nicer keyboard in the above price ranges, cheaper options exist on sites like Amazon and Aliexpress.
-The experience or physical product may not be as refined (e.g. the use of 3D printed cases), but it'll still be functional and at least let you try it out without breaking the bank.
-This is how I started [my journey with a Corne keyboard](/posts/2025/05/corne-keyboard/).
+Although you do get a *much* nicer keyboard in the above price ranges, cheaper options exist on sites like Amazon and Aliexpress for those on **low budgets**.
+The experience or physical product may not be as refined (e.g. 3D printed cases are often used), but it'll still be functional and at least let you try it out without breaking the bank.
+This is where I started on [my journey with using a Corne keyboard](/posts/2025/05/corne-keyboard/).

 > When buying cheap keyboards, there is a [security risk](https://www.reddit.com/r/ErgoMechKeyboards/comments/1idz2rn/why_you_should_always_reflash_new_keyboards_my_50/) to them.
 If possible, you should reflash the firmware to remove any risk of malicious behaviour.